Common Problems Clients have with their Phoenix Divorce Attorney

-Third, their case load to support staff ratio can directly effect their time allocation to your case.
+Third, an attorney’s case load to support staff will directly affect the attorney’s time allocation to your case.
 Take a look at the attorney’s case load.
-If they have a low number of clients there may be a good reason for it and you should follow up with some hard questions to decide if the firm can handle your case.
-Similarly, if they have 150 clients they may not have the resources to adequately manage your case.
-Our Phoenix divorce attorneys have small caseloads, which allow them to give each case the attention it deserves to litigate or settle each legal issue.
-In addition, our client’s primary contact is their attorney directly.
+If they have a low number of clients there may be a reason and you should ask some challenging questions to determine if they can handle your case.
+Conversely, if the firm has a high number of clients they may not have the resources to adequately manage your case.
+Our Phoenix divorce attorneys purposefully have small caseloads, which allow them to give each case the attention it deserves to litigate or settle each legal issue.
+In addition, our client’s main point of contact is their attorney directly.
 You won’t have to go through a paralegal, legal assistant, or secretary.
 This is done so all tough questions are answered immediately and next steps can be taken.

 Although this list could go on for days, the importance is to make sure you understand what the law firm that you hire is going to deliver and what they require from you.

 Why You Should Choose Enholm Law, PLLC to be your Phoenix Divorce Attorney

-- We offer flat fee, and hourly fees that fit our client’s need.
+- Offering flat and hourly fees to fit client’s particular needs

-- We believe in a free consultation to make sure our clients are comfortable with our plan.
+- Free consultation to make sure our clients fully understand and are comfortable with our plan

-A specialized divorce attorney at our firm will focus four specific areas including: support maintenance (alimony), property division, community waste and child custody.
-The court will spend a great deal of time on dividing community property, finances and debt during the course of a divorce trial in Arizona as well as making provisions for any children that are common to the couple.
-By concentrating on these four areas, we are able to form a solid case that will yield to the best results.
-Contact Enholm Law, PLLC today at 602-889-6273 to see why a Phoenix Divorce Attorney is right for you.
+Our strategy to handle divorces is to focus on four specific areas including: support maintenance (alimony), property division, community waste, and child custody.
+The court spends a great deal of time dividing community property, finances, and debt.
+In addition, the Arizona courts will also focus on making sure provisions are made for any children common to the couple.
+By concentrating on the four areas laid out, Enholm Law, PLLC can form a well-rounded case that will yield the best possible results.

 - The Arizona Divorce Process Timeline